-On May 31st, 2006, the legendary poet Robin Blaser was honoured with The Griffin Trust for Excellence in Poetry’s first Lifetime Recognition Award.
+On May 31, the legendary poet Robin Blaser was honoured with our first Lifetime Recognition Award.
 Trustee Robert Hass paid tribute to Robin Blaser and Scott Griffin presented him with his award.

 Robert Hass pays tribute to Robin Blaser